josephinewilliams8/Monitor-Reader/README.md

 Once they have been recorded, insert the values into **lines x,y** of '_calibration_ocr.py_.'
 Run '_calibration_ocr.py_' to check the accuracy of the program.

-If all of the readings are correct: Woohoo!
+**If all of the readings are correct:** Woohoo!
 Go into 'livestream_ocr.py' and insert brightness/contrast values into **lines x, y** and then run the file; the system should be up and running properly.

-If the readings are still incorrect: The camera hardware may need to be moved in order to get a more clear picture of the display, as the resolution of the display is too small to get an accurate reading.
+**If some of the readings are still incorrect:** The camera hardware may need to be moved in order to get a more clear picture of the display, as the resolution of the display is too small to get an accurate reading.
 Fix the camera's location, and perform calibration tests again.

 # Why HSV Masking?
 Insert info here about why we do HSV masking instead of something like B/W or RGB.